mmann1123/pyGIS/pygis/docs/e_interpolation.md

     print("\n")
 ```

-Finally, we can predict the values.
+Now, we can predict the values.

 ```{code-cell} ipython3
 # Predict rainfall "values" for the random points